-- Comfortable clothes.
-I mostly wear Fabletics clothes now, but I started off with a simple pair of workout capris and a t-shirt and it worked just fine!
+I mostly wear moisture-wicking running clothes now, but I started off with a simple pair of workout capris and a t-shirt and it worked just fine!

-- A phone.
 I always recommend keeping your phone with you when you’re out running.
 It’s great for safety purposes, your training plan/app, a map in case you get lost, a camera to take pictures (I have seen some of the weirdest and most beautiful things out on runs!), music for entertainment, and if you were to sprain an ankle or get caught in a freak lightning storm, you should always have a way to call for help.
-(I carry my phone and my keys in my FlipBelt.* I hated trying to tie my key to my shoelaces and hold my phone in my sweaty hand!)

 What Plan Should I Follow?